-Incised Drab Polished Ware, small jug with beaked, cutaway spout and 4 very unusual multiply-pierced "ribs" splaying out from the neck.
+Black Slip Ware (or possibly Drab Polished Ware) small jug with beaked, cutaway spout and 4 very unusual multiply-pierced "ribs" splaying out from the neck, typical of the West of the island in the last part of the Middle Bronze Age.
 The ribs make it feel plant-like, or perhaps like a young bird.
 The cut-away spout is a later, delicate reduction of Philia spouts (see my Philia jug).
-The vessel is round bottomed, as was normal in the Early and Middle Bronze Age, and the incised lines were filled with lime.
+The vessel is round bottomed, as was normal in the Early and Middle Bronze Age, and the incised lines may have been filled with white lime.
+If Dab Ware it would be from the South coast or South West.
 Part of one rib and spout re-attached and the latter with chip missing.

 Size: 16cm high

 (private collection, East Yorkshire.
 Acquired in Cyprus in the 1960s and thence by descent.)